tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 og_type: "website"
 og_image: "http://pornhub.tracking.exposed/images/pov.jpg"
 og_url: "https://pornhub.tracking.exposed/potest/final-1"
-og_description: "in January 2020 we made the first coordinated observation of the PornHub algorithm, here our findings and how to let you reproduce the experiment"
+og_description: "In January 2020 we made the first coordinated observation of PornHub's algorithm, here our findings and how to let you reproduce the experiment"

 extraCSS: "/css/report.css"
 ---
-After our global-call on the [19th of January](/potest/1), we are glad to follow-up and to say:
+After our global-call on the [19th of January](/potest/1), we are glad to follow-up and say that:

-* The test on the PornHub algorithm went well enough.
-More than 100+ new supporters show up. [/impact](/impact). _This is not enough to be representative, but it is a good start to test our process._
+* The test on the PornHub's algorithm went well enough.
+More than 100+ supporters showed up. [/impact](/impact). _This is not enough to be representative, but it is a good start to test our process._
 * We collected 87 correct sequences (see at [methodology](#how-extraction-works) section our selection logic). _We released the software and documented the data format: we'll repeat the experiment soon._
-* We produced three versions of the CSV (updates and bugfix) to allow other research replicate the study. _Sadly nobody yet plays with it except us, but if there is any group of researchers we should keep updated, please reach out potrex-team@tracking dot exposed._
+* We produced three versions of the CSV (updates and bugfix) to allow other researchers to replicate the study. _Sadly, nobody else played with the datasets, but please don't hesistate to reaching out to potrex-team@tracking dot exposed._
-* We keep [sharing our updates while the investigation was going on](https://pornhub.tracking.exposed/potest/announcement-1/), _we are now going to share this final report and some concise [slides](https://pornhub.tracking.exposed/slides/potest1/) on our [social](https://twitter.com/trackingexposed) [media](https://facebook.com/personalizationalgorithm) [channels](https://nebbia.fail/@TRackingEXposed)._
+* We keept [sharing our updates while the investigation was ongoing](https://pornhub.tracking.exposed/potest/announcement-1/), _now, we are going to share this final report and some [slides](https://pornhub.tracking.exposed/slides/potest1/) on our [social](https://twitter.com/trackingexposed) [media](https://facebook.com/personalizationalgorithm) [channels](https://nebbia.fail/@TRackingEXposed)._

 {{< colorblock text="1.
 In a few words" >}}

 <div class="row">
 	<div class="col-sm" style="padding-right: 30px; padding-left: 0;">
     <h2>Findings and Process </h2>
-    <p>As expected: many little steps and nothing ground breaking.
+    <p>As expected: many little insights and nothing groundbreaking.
-      We don't have <b>any major finding</b> (and what you should expect as a major finding with such unexperienced test? :) potest#1 allow us to test ourselves and to identify some variables playing behind the scene of PornHub.
-In short, the results are focus on understanding better the platform before design a more precise test.
+      We don't have <b>any major finding</b>.
+Potest#1 allowed us to identify some variables playing behind the scene of PornHub and to test our research skills.
+In short, these results empower us to better understand the Pornhub platform before developing research questions and related tests.
     </p>
-    <p>Consider the potest as part of a open process: we'll design proper methodology to explore specific research questions.
-If anyone has methods to suggest, is welcome to mail us at pornhub-team at tracking dot exposed, or in our <a href="https://chat.securitywithoutborders.org/community/channels/trackingexposed" target=_blank>Mattermost chat</a>.</p>
+    <p>You should consider Potest as part of an open and re-iterative process: we will design proper methodologies to explore a variety of research questions.
+If you have any suggestion, you can email us at pornhub-team at tracking dot exposed, or reach out in our <a href="https://chat.securitywithoutborders.org/community/channels/trackingexposed" target=_blank>Mattermost chat</a>.</p>
   </div>

   <div class="col-sm">
-    <h2> Quick table of Findings </h2>
+    <h2> Table of Findings </h2>
     <p>
-      <li> When you watch a video, the eight related content might be the same (fixed recommendation) or dynamic.
-In this first test we were testing a video published on PH 11 years ago and another one 24 hours before the test.
-With this frame, might be simply to say <i>old videos get their recommendation frozen while new video are subject to testing</i>, and this insights gives us a new research direction. </li>
+      <li> When watching a video, the eight related items might be either the same (fixed recommendation) or dynamic.
+In this  test we tested a video published on PH 11 years ago and another one just shared 24 hours before the experiment.
+With this type of setting, we can state that <i>while old videos get their recommendations frozen, new videos are subject to a more dynamic set of reccomandations</i>; these insights gives us a new research direction. </li>
       <br>
-      <li> The homepage of PornHub has 5 (or more, but we fail to pick these) sections.
-Only two of these sections are personalized for individual, <i>the priority PornHub gives is to what PornHub decides is <b>Most View</b> and <b>Hot Video</b>.</i></li>
+      <li> The PornHub's homepage has five or more sections, but we were able to retrieve just five.
+Only two are personalized for the user, <i>in fact, priority is given to <b>Most View</b> and <b>Hot Video</b>.</i></li>
       <br>
       <li><i>Recommendation doesn't seem to be personalized</i> with our test.
 We know it should be, we didn't yet isolated a clear evidence.</li>
     </p>